aamirahmad/read_dsr_dataset/README.md

 ==================================
 http://datasets.isr.ist.utl.pt/lrmdataset/PersonTrackingDataset/

-And dont forget to use our benchmarking tool ros package evaluate_dsr_dataset that you can download here https://github.com/aamirahmad/evaluate_dsr_dataset
+And don't forget to use our benchmarking tool ros package evaluate_dsr_dataset that you can download here https://github.com/aamirahmad/evaluate_dsr_dataset

 ==================================
 Credits